cpchalk/gpcheckx/README.md

 See the 'Adding Diagonals' section below.

-gpcheckx finishes with success if running
+gpcheckx is run iteratively using the accumulated information from previous runs.
+It finally finishes with success if the process

 gpcheckx -p -v gpname